Hanchenli/Hanchenli.github.io/_pages/about.md

 I write about technology, business, and society at my blog [site](https://hanchenli.github.io/blog/).
 The best way to follow me is on Twitter or Linkedin!

 In previous life, I was the first employee of Tensormesh (creator of LMCache), where I led Product and Growth in the beginning.
-I was one of the very first people to optimize KV cache reuse beyond GPU HBM for LLMs (The Cache papers).
+Research-wise, I was one of the very first people to optimize KV cache reuse beyond GPU HBM for LLMs (The CacheXXX papers).

 I am open to collaborations and working with undergraduate students with excellence and tenacity.
 Please checkout the [collaborations page](/collaborations/) if you are interested!